Koverse/documentation/docs/source/devguide.rst

 Sinks are executed as MapReduce jobs with only a map phase.
 The sinks API provides an interface that allows the developer to open a connection to an outside system, deliver records, and then close that connection.

-See the `Koverse SDK Project <https://github.com/Koverse/koverse-sdk-project/tree/1.4/>`_ section for details about a ready made project for creating custom sinks.
+See the :ref:`koverse-archetype-project` section for details about a ready made project for creating custom sinks.

 Export File Formats API